MAD for IDITAROD

 To go from an English housing estate to The Last Frontier was going to require a lot of preparation, effort and sacrifice.
 Selling everything, I packed up my dogs and set off for Norway in search of intense arctic winter learning situations, where my dogs and I could gain loads of experience.
 Overwintered in a mountain wilderness camp our first year, with no electric, water or plumbing, hours from the road, transporting tons of dog food and wood by dogsled, provided the foundations of Arctic survival and self sufficency, that in the following years brought success at finishing 5x 100-200km races, finishing Finnmark 500, the longest 8-dog race in the world as the fastest UK rookie and finishing the Femund 400 and Femund 600 races, both as the first British Musher, ranking as the 2013 UK number 1 in 8-dog class and the 2014 & 2016 UK number 1 in elite class.

 The dog team has developed hugely in results, bloodlines, ability, confidence and athleticism over that time and the team currently consists of 24 incredible canine athletes with a bunch of amazing puppies in the pipeline.
 Following surgery on both my legs in May 2014, after 15 years of undiagnosed compartment syndrome, my own fitness became much higher than ever before, even verses when I was rowing for Oxford City or in the Army, so I am very excited and confident about my future as an athlete as well as the dogs.
-This health change has liberated my ability to enjoy; not just endure, the extreme physical endurance required of long distance training and racing, enabling me to make the decision: The team and I are ready to go for Iditarod 2019!
+This health change has liberated my ability to enjoy; not just endure, the extreme physical endurance required of long distance training and racing, enabling me to make the decision: The team and I would love to race down the Iditarod Trail!

 Go MAD and get really involved with helping the team get to Alaska.